ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

-A Bomb can be thrown and caught, and the throw interfered with, just like a ball, using the Pass actions as described on page 40, with the following exceptions:]
+A Bomb can be thrown and caught, and the throw interfered with, just like a ball, using the Pass actions as described on page 40, with the following exceptions:

-- --
+---

-[A player may not stand up or move before performing a Throw Bomb action.Bombs do not bounce and can come to rest on the ground in an occupied square.
+A player may not stand up or move before performing a Throw Bomb action.Bombs do not bounce and can come to rest on the ground in an occupied square.
 Should a player fail to catch a Bomb, it will come to rest on the ground in the square the player occupies.If a Bomb is